hobbsh/rds-snapshot-restore/README.md

 This script looks for the most recent snapshot for a given `DBInstanceIdentifier` and restores it to a new instance in the same or different VPC.

+## Issues

+Please open an issue if you find a bug or have a feature request (or if you think I did something stupid).

 #### Usage

 The following targets an RDS instance named `mydata` and will restore it to an instance called `staging-mydata-[some unix timestamp]`, create a CNAME called `mydata.staging.example.com` in a Route53 zone with `staging` in the name (specified by `-m`).
 Since `-V` and `-S` are specified, the new instance will be in a different VPC.
 The VPC used matches the `Name: staging` key/value tag and the `database` security group is used.
 Since `--noop` is used, no action is done.